etal/cnvkit/doc/sex.rst

 ------------

-Some reference genomes (files) have hard-masked (i.e. replaced with Ns) the pseudoautosomal regions on chromosome Y. This means that male samples seem to have doubled coverage on chromosome X within PAR1/2 (since chromosome Y cannot be covered at all).
+Some reference genomes (files) have hard-masked (i.e. replaced with Ns) the pseudoautosomal regions on chromosome Y. This means that male samples have doubled coverage on chromosome X within PAR1/2 (since chromosome Y cannot be covered at all).
 This will bias the reference creation as well as the copy number calling.
+For example, in a mixed run with male & female samples, the male samples are biased towards a copy number gain in PAR1/2 since they do have similar coverage compared to the female samples.
+Conversely, the female samples seem to exhibit a copy number loss there (they should have doubled coverage but haven't).

-In order to avoid this, the option ``--diploid-parx-genome
-<genome-build>`` can be used for all affected commands.
-The genome build should
-be "grch38" or similar.
+In order to avoid this, the option ``--diploid-parx-genome <genome-build>`` can be used for all affected commands.
+The genome build should be "grch38" or similar.
 This will cause cnvkit to treat the PAR1/2 on chromosome X as effectively autosomal (i.e. the expected copy number is the same for females and males, the sex prediction expects the same coverage on X in PAR1/2 for both sexes, etc.)

 When ``--male-reference`` (see above) is also used, the reference copy number for PAR1/2 on X is still 2 (same as for the autosomes).